ittech25/BlackUpload/README.md

 ```

 ## $Upload::getLogs()
-Get all logs from system log to view them
+Get all logs from the log system to view them

 Example:
 ```php